Kick-My-Bot/chat-window-doc/source/index.html.md

 }
 ```

-`fastQR` is an array that allows to customize the buttons under the speech bubble.
-It has 3 keys :
+`fastQR` is an array of object that allows to customize the buttons under the speech bubble.
+Each object has 3 keys :
 <br/>
 <br/>
 - `type` is a string that sets the type of the button.
 It must always be set to `postback_bubble`